tesla-ce/docker-compose-test-version/README.md

 This repository provides a fast deploy of TeSLA CE system for evaluation and testing purposes.
 Do not intent to use it in production environment.
 Vault is started in dev mode and data will be lost when container is destroyed.

+It is necessary access to private repository to use:
+- Dashboard
+- Moodle
+- LTI

 ## Instructions

 1. Execute preinstall script (preinstall.sh) and get moodle information and FR provider information.